top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

     laptop $ df -h

+Inspect the output for something like `/dev/mmcblk0`, you may see `/dev/mmcblk0pX` of a couple of similar entries for each partition on the card, where `X` is the partition number.
-Inspect the output for something like `/dev/mmcblk0` If you don't see anything like that, take out the sd card and run the command again and see what disappeared.
+If you don't see anything like that, take out the sd card and run the command again and see what disappeared.

 Next unmount all the partitions associated with the device probably: